Skip to main content

 You should calculate DB values in line with scheme rules, without taking into account possible increases in earnings.

-However, for the first two years of being connected, you can provide a simplified calculation of deferred benefits revalued using an adjustment method you consider to be appropriate (eg using inflation figures).
+However, for the first two years of being connected, you can provide a simplified calculation of deferred benefits revalued using an adjustment method you consider to be appropriate (for example, using inflation figures).
 You can only do this if providing a value in line with scheme rules would be disproportionately expensive or take too long, and you are confident the alternative value provided would not be misleading.
 You must also confirm in the information you provide that you are using this basis for calculation, in line with the data standards.
 During these two years you should deliver the data and system improvements required to be able to provide a value in line with scheme rules.

 If the member’s DB benefits have different tranches, you can choose to either provide one single value (showing a common retirement date) or separate values for each tranche (with their own retirement date).
 If you return separate values, you will need to provide a start and end date for each separate value.